|

 SanFransisco

 New Zealand carnivorous sea slug, Black Sea jelly fish, Japanese gobies, dozens of Asian zooplankton species and hundreds more have been introduced by ballast water and are projected to ... for clams and mussels, has since spread throughout the bay.
-The rapid growth of the Asian clam population is an environmental concern because of the implicit negative impact on native shellfish ...
+The rapid growth of the Asian clam population is an environmental concern because of the implicit negative impact on native shellfish and ...

 www.providence.edu